randylubin/story-synth-docs/src/tutorials/styling.md

 # Styling with CSS

 You can use CSS to customize Story Synth's style to fit your game.
 This guide will walk you through some of the basics, assuming that you don't know any CSS (or any code at all).
+If you want to experiment as you learn, check out the [CSS Playground](https://storysynth.org/CSS-Playground/), where you can see the impact of your code, in real time!

 ## What's CSS?